ivarurdalen/finmas/docs/components/index.md

   Multi-agent systems (crews) that either focus on a specific data source or multiple data sources.
   Tools that the Agents use to perform their tasks are defined here.
-- **data:** This component focuses on fetching and processing data from sources such as SEC filings, Benzinga News, Alpha Vantage API, and Yahoo Finance.
+- **data:** This component focuses on fetching and processing data from sources such as SEC filings, Benzinga News, Alpha Vantage API, and Tiingo.
 - **utils:** The objective of this component is to gather helper functions that are used across the different components in a common place.